-Our annual Working Toward Sustainable Development report is organized around the Sustainability Focus Areas identified through our Sustainable Development Risk Register process at the global level.
+Our annual Working Toward Sustainable Development report is organized around the Sustainability Focus Areas identified through our Sustainable Development (SD) Risk Register process at the global level.
 We manage these Sustainability Focus Areas daily, including the associated potential impacts to rights holders.
+To learn more about the SD Risk Register Process, refer to: Sustainable Development Risk Register.

-We also are working with third-party Verisk Maplecroft to implement human rights impact assessments (HRIAs) on a risk-basis using a framework aligned with the UN Guiding Principles.
-To date we have completed both our Corporate HRIA in 2014 and our first site-level HRIA at our former Tenke Fungurume Mine in the DRC in 2015 (TFM HRIA).
-Preliminary work on our second site-level HRIA for our Cerro Verde operation in Peru (Cerro Verde HRIA) was initiated in 2016.
-Planning for the Cerro Verde HRIA is therefore also a focus of our 2016 Human Rights reporting.
+We continue to work with Verisk Maplecroft, a global risk analytics and advisory firm, to implement human rights impact assessments (HRIAs) on a risk-basis using a framework aligned with the UN Guiding Principles.
+To this end, we completed a Corporate-level HRIA in 2014.
+The Corporate HRIA focused on all of our operating mining and metals sites.
+In 2016, we initiated a site-level HRIA for our Cerro Verde operation in Peru.
+The Cerro Verde HRIA was completed in 2017.
+The Cerro Verde HRIA is therefore also a focus of our 2017 Human Rights reporting.

-As a first step in our UN Guiding Principles implementation, we developed a ‘dashboard’ of human rights issues relevant to our mining related activities.
+In addition, as a first step in our UN Guiding Principles implementation, we developed a ‘dashboard’ of human rights issues relevant to our mining related activities.
 The issues were mapped against recognized international human rights to ensure a comprehensive, rights-driven approach while being organized in a way that is accessible to our internal and external stakeholders.
 The dashboard reflects the scope of our HRIA methodology and was enhanced in 2016 to include additional emphasis on the local/domestic value chain.
 Certain dashboard topics (like artisanal mining and indigenous peoples) may not be relevant at every operating location.
 Salient human rights issues identified via site-level HRIAs will vary by site.
-For example, key issues identified in our first site-level HRIA (the TFM HRIA) can be found on page 18 of our 2016 Working Toward Sustainable Development Report.
+For example, key issues identified in our Cerro Verde HRIA can be found at: Cerro Verde HRIA.

 Human Rights Impact Assessment Scope or “Dashboard”